miskan22/MERN-Stack/README.md

 # MERN-Stack-Website
-This is the MERN stack website for my internship.
+I built a MERN-Stack Webiste for my internship project.

 # This is the overview of the website.